 5. Include a Cover Letter

-Writing a great cover letter can significantly increase your chances of landing the role.
+Writing a good cover letter can significantly increase your chances of landing the role.
 Tailor it to a specific position, demonstrating your personality and your reasons for wanting to work in that particular business.
 Remember for seasonal jobs employers are often looking for employees who will learn quickly, offer flexibility and hard work over the high season.
 Highlight these attributes if you can.

 Don’t underestimate the opportunities to turn a seasonal job into a permanent position, as many temporary jobs can become long-term and even careers.
 If you are unsure what seasonal work you might enjoy, think about positions in large chain stores especially, supermarkets, retailers and the hospitality industry - you might find that your seasonal job turns into a career that can last a lifetime.